 “I studied six subjects back in Myanmar,” said Abdullah, 18, who lives in the Kutupalong refugee camp.
 “But when I arrived here, there was no way I could continue.
 If we do not get education in the camps, I think our situation is going to be dire.”

 When Rohingya refugees from neighboring Myanmar began streaming into Bangladesh in 2017, fleeing an army-led offensive, UNICEF and partners immediately set about giving children a chance to learn.
 In Myanmar, most Rohingya have no legal identity or citizenship.
 And while Bangladesh gave them safe harbor, they remained minorities with no legal status, and their children were barred from receiving any formal education.

 UNICEF and partners established centers where the kids, many of whom had never set foot in a classroom before, could begin to learn.
-As of today, over 2,100 centers are up and running, serving 200,000 children.
+As of today, over 2,500 centers are up and running, serving nearly 200,000 children.